 - (1) The options reflected herein were granted under the 2011 Incentive Plan, and vest and become exercisable in equal annual increments over a three-year period following the grant date.
-The options expire one day before the tenth anniversary of the grant date. - (2) Represents unvested restricted shares outstanding as of January 30, 2016 which will vest based upon continued service to the Company.
-The shares outstanding as of the end of fiscal 2015 are comprised of time-vested grants of restricted shares which were made on February 22, 2013, March 7, 2014, and March 6, 2015.
-Also included in this column is the earned portion of performance-based restricted shares which were granted on February 22, 2013 and March 7, 2014 for which the respective performance periods are now complete.
-Pursuant to the Retirement Policy, Mr. DeMatteo's shares will be released upon the earlier of the original vesting date or Mr. DeMatteo's retirement. - (3) Represents unvested restricted shares outstanding as of January 30, 2016 which will be earned, if at all, based upon the achievement of certain performance targets as well as continued service to the Company.
-All of the performance-based restricted shares granted in fiscal 2015 were tied to our net income over a two-year period and will vest, to the extent earned, on March 6, 2018, which represents the end of the three-year vesting period, subject to continued service to the Company.
-Approximately half of the performance-based restricted shares granted in fiscal 2014 were tied to our return on invested capital over a three-year period and will vest, to the extent earned, on March 7, 2017, which represents the end of the three-year performance period, subject to continued service to the Company.
-The remaining one-half of the performance-based restricted shares granted in fiscal 2014 were tied to earnings per share for fiscal 2014 and will vest in equal installments over a three-year period following the grant date, subject to continued service to the Company.
-The awards tied to earnings per share for fiscal 2014 were earned at 82.5% of the target following the close of fiscal 2014.
-The shares granted in fiscal 2013 are subject to a performance target tied to the Company's return on invested capital over a three-year period, and will vest, to the extent earned, on February 22, 2016, which represents the end of the three-year performance period, subject to continued service to the Company.
+The options expire one day before the tenth anniversary of the grant date. - (2) Represents unvested restricted shares outstanding as of January 28, 2017 which will vest based upon continued service to the Company.
+The shares outstanding as of the end of fiscal 2016 are comprised of time-based awards of restricted shares that vest on an annual basis over a three-year period which were granted on March 7, 2014, March 6, 2015, and February 26, 2016.
+Also included in this column are performance-based restricted shares granted on March 7, 2014 tied to fiscal 2014 earnings per share which were earned at 82.5% of the Target which vested on March 7, 2017.
+Pursuant to the Retirement Policy, Mr. Lloyd and Mr. DeMatteo's shares will be released upon the earlier of the original vesting date or their retirement. - (3) Represents unvested restricted shares outstanding as of January 28, 2017 which will be earned, if at all, based upon the achievement of certain performance targets as well as continued service to the Company.
+All of the performance-based restricted shares granted in fiscal 2016 were tied to certain operating earnings Targets for fiscal 2017 and will vest, to the extent earned, on February 26, 2019, which represents the end of the three-year vesting period, subject to continued service to the Company.
+All of the performance-based restricted shares granted in fiscal 2015 were tied to our fiscal 2016 consolidated net income and will vest, to the extent earned, on March 6, 2018, which represents the end of the three-year vesting period, subject to continued service to the Company.
+The awards tied to consolidated net income for fiscal 2016 were earned at 55% of the target following the completion of the audited consolidated financial statements for fiscal 2016.
+The performance-based restricted shares granted in fiscal 2014 presented in this column were tied to our return on invested capital ("ROIC") for fiscal 2016.
+The awards tied to fiscal 2016 ROIC were earned at 0% following the completion of the audited consolidated financial statements for fiscal 2016.
 The unvested restricted awards are entitled to quarterly dividends of the amount declared by the Board.
-The dividends on the restricted shares subject to performance measures will be accrued and paid to the recipients only if and when the shares vest.
+The dividends on the restricted shares subject to performance measures will be accrued and paid to the recipients only if and when the shares yest